 75% of jobs are found through networking with connections.
 Networking is all about building relationships and sharing information with people you know and establishing connections with.
-Start with your circle of family, friends, UMN faculty and staff, student groups, UMN alumni, and previous organizations you have worked or volunteered at.
+Start with your circle of family, friends, UMN faculty and staff, student groups, UMN alumni(Maroon and Gold Network), and previous organizations you have worked or volunteered at.
 Networking is not about directly asking for a job or about using people.
 It is about showing genuine interest in the career field and organization of a person you meet and exchanging information.
 Networking also shows off valuable transferable skills such as communication, initiative, and motivation.
 For additional information, check out:

 - Our Networking Handout

 - The "Say No to Networking and Yes to Growing Your Network" Webinar from the UMN Alumni Association.

 Mango: Connecting Tool

 MANGO is a free web app that helps people write common networking emails, prepare for conversations with professionals, and manage follow up tasks confidently.
 This tool was developed in Minnesota and students have shared with us that it has taken away some of the barriers they felt about reaching out to professionals/alumni via email and on LinkedIn.

 LinkedIn is the world's largest online professional networking site.
 It has 300 million+ members and is currently considered the best online networking tool for professionals to develop and engage with their networks, learn about organizations and search for job openings, connect with groups of interest, and have a professional presence online.
 For additional information, view these LinkedIn Webinars and check out this excellent infographic on building your profile.